Tamara Belt, Landscape Committee Chair

-Glenn Stach, RLA, LEED AP, Preservation Landscape Architect & Planner
+Glenn Stach, RLA, LEED AP, Consulting Preservation Landscape Architect & Planner

 Glenn Stach has been dedicated to cultural landscape preservation for over 20 years.
 Glenn has a proven record of sustaining and enhancing the historic legacy of significant landscapes through design and planning.
 Glenn obtained his degree from Virginia Tech, and has since managed projects in landscape architecture, historic preservation, and urban design for clients such as the Central Park Conservancy, the James Monroe Birthplace and Biltmore Estate.
 His Washington DC-based projects have included Meridian Hill Park, St. Elizabeth’s Hospital and the World War I Memorial.

 Judith B. Tankard, Independent Historian of Landscape Design

 Judith Tankard is a landscape historian, preservation consultant and author.
 She is a frequent lecturer on landscape history and a noted expert on Ellen Biddle Shipman.
 She is the author of The Gardens of Ellen Biddle Shipman (Sagapress/Library of American Landscape History, 1996), which introduced a new generation of garden lovers and historic landscape enthusiasts to Shipman’s pioneering achievements.
 In response to the popularity of Tankard’s book and its role in catalyzing preservation and renewal of Shipman’s gardens, the Library of American Landscape History has published an updated edition, Ellen Shipman and the American Garden (University of Georgia Press/LALH, 2018), a winner of the 2019 John Brinckerhoff Jackson Book Prize.